CMS Final Rule Creates New Barriers to ACA Marketplace Coverage

 ✅ State regulators can work with insurance companies to establish more consumer-friendly policies where federal rules allow flexibility.

-The rule comes as the Trump administration has slashed federal Medicaid and other healthcare funding and implemented stricter eligibility requirements across government programs.
+The CMS final rule comes as the Trump administration has slashed federal Medicaid and other healthcare funding and implemented stricter eligibility requirements across government programs.
 While CMS frames these changes as necessary to combat fraud and improve program integrity, the practical effect will be to reduce access to affordable healthcare for the most marginalized populations.
 As these changes take effect, advocates, healthcare providers, and state officials can work to help mitigate the harm by pushing for consumer-friendly state policies and helping people navigate the new restrictions and maintain coverage wherever possible.